revboot/openwrt-image-make/README.md

 Supported actions:
 - `download`, to download image builder (for a _target_, _sub-target_ and _release_ combination)
 - `build`, to build a firmware image for a device
+- `flash-sysupgrade`, to flash a firmware image to a device using `sysupgrade`

 Role Variables
 --------------